-This section addresses two important questions concerning the robustness of our conclusions.
-First, how are our findings concerning advertising levels impacted by the possibility that, in a dynamic world, viewers may switch between channels?
-Second, how do our results depend upon our specific model of advertiser demand?
+This section addresses three important questions.
+First, is duplication of popular program types a problem with market provision, as suggested by the existing literature?
+Second, how are our findings concerning advertising levels impacted by the possibility that, in a dynamic world, viewers may switch between channels?
+Third, how do our results depend upon our specific model of advertiser demand?